QuanKhs/Front-end-Developer-Interview-Questions/README.md

 * How is responsive design different from adaptive design?
 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?
 * Is there any reason you'd want to use `translate()` instead of *absolute positioning*, or vice-versa?
 And why?
+* How is clearfix css property useful?
+* Can you explain the difference between px, em and rem as they relate to font sizing?
+* Can you give an example of a pseudo class?
+Can you provide an example use case for a pseudo class?
+* What is the difference between a block level element and an inline element.
+Can you provide examples of each type of element?

 #### JS Questions: